 Source: Consumer Intelligence

-While the soft market at large did briefly appear to be bottoming out in 2025, it reasserted itself in the second half of the year, and few are forecasting an imminent reversal to rate changes.
+While the soft market at large did briefly appear to be bottoming out in 2025, it reasserted itself in the second half of the year – and few commentators are forecasting an imminent reversal to rate changes.

 How then can insurers tempt customers to switch when undercutting on price becomes infeasible?
-A Consumer Intelligence research survey suggested that the answer lies in service quality.
+A Consumer Intelligence research survey, which surveyed consumers between January and September 2025, suggested that the answer lies in service quality.